JackHopkins/gitp/README.md

 GitParts is a drop-in replacement for Git which aims to improve the _clarity_ and _consistency_ of your repos.
 GitParts auto-generates commit messages and branch names by leveraging the power of GPT, a family of advanced language models developed by OpenAI, to autogenerate commit messages and branch names.

+No more `asdasdg` commit messages.
+Make each commit description count.

 ## Features
 - Autogenerate detailed and relevant commit messages with subject and description based on your staged changes.
 Optionally prompt additional context with the --intent flag.
 - Autogenerate branch names from your intent and existing branch naming style.
 - Display branch descriptions alongside branch names when listing branches.
+- Backfill (and revert) your historic git commits with additional detail.
 - *Full drop-in replacement for Git*.

 ## Prerequisites